boul51/tftoscillo/README.txt

 This project is meant to make a pocket oscillator from an Arduino Due board along with a TFT screen.

-To build,clean and run the project, use associated Makefile targets in tftoscillo subfolder
+To build,clean and run the project, use associated Makefile targets in tftoscillo subfolder: make, make clean, make run

 You must have arduino-cli in your path (available from https://github.com/arduino/arduino-cli.git)

-Note: Arduino IDE cannot be used to build the project because the libraries are not in the standard path.
-If you want to use Arduino IDE, add links to the folders in lib folder in your ~/Arduino/libraries folder.
+Note: Arduino IDE cannot be used to build the project because the libraries are not in the standard path, and requires some extra defines to be set (SERIAL_IFACE=Serial or SERIAL_IFACE_SerialUSB and SERIALCOMMAND_HARDWAREONLY) To overcome the libraries issue, you can add links to the folders in lib folder in your ~/Arduino/libraries folder, but I don't know how to set those defines globally from the Arduino IDE.

 To edit project in qtCreator :
  - cd tftoscillo